Operational Notice · Effective May 31, 2026

 This essay examines how advanced technological systems reshape human labor, autonomy, and daily life.
 It analyzes the structural dynamics of automation, control, and dependency within highly optimized environments.
 The focus is on how individuals function inside systems designed for efficiency, convenience, and behavioral stability.
 This analysis focuses on human dependency on automated systems and how increasing automation changes autonomy, behavior, and decision-making in everyday life.

-In the 1962–1963 Hanna-Barbera series *The Jetsons*, George Jetson lives in the year 2062 with every technological advancement the mid-20th century could dream up: flying cars that fold into briefcases, fully automated sky-high apartments with moving sidewalks and instant food dispensers, a robot maid who handles all domestic labor, and a “3-hour workday, 3 days a week” where his only task is pushing a single button on a giant computer.
+In the 1962–1963 Hanna-Barbera series *The Jetsons*, George Jetson lives in the year 2062 with every technological advancement the mid-20th century could dream up: flying cars that fold into briefcases, fully automated sky-high apartments with moving sidewalks and instant food dispensers, a robot maid who handles all domestic labor.
+A “3-hour workday, 3 days a week” where his only task is pushing a single button on a giant computer.

 On the surface, this is the ultimate utopia of leisure and convenience.